marcellodebernardi/gm-sis/README.md

 #### 4.6 PARTS - Muhammad Hoque

+The parts screen consists of two tab views: **Available Parts** and **Part Installation History**

+The first tab is the **Available Parts**, this section on the interface displays all of the current stock items available in the garage.
+In order to add to this stock list, the user must complete all of the appropriate fields which are located on the left hand side and must press the **Add Part** button.
+The table should then automatically update showing the new stock item.
+The user can increase/decrease the stock by selecting on a row and pressing either the ** +Stock ** or the ** -Stock ** button.
+This will increase/decrease the stock by 1 and will also add/remove an occurrence for the selected part.

+The available parts section also consists of a search bar which allows the user to search by part name, this is done by entering full or partial part name and pressing the **Search** button.
+The user can also edit this table by double-clicking on the area they wish to edit and pressing enter, to commit the changes and then pressing the **Save** button which will save to database and update the table.
+Also, the delete function has been implemented and the user can select a part which they wish to delete and press the **Delete** button.

+The second tab which is the **Part Installation History** displays all of the installations which have used a part from the inventory.
+The user can add installations by filling out the fields and selecting the part they wish to add and also choosing an available occurrence in the garage.
+This table also allows the user to search by full or partial registration, customer first name and surname and then by pressing the **Search** button the table shows the information.

+A **part calculator** has also been implemented to show the total part cost of the selected items:

+1. Select a part from the first combo-box, this will display the ID for the part and also display the name.
+2. The selected part will show the price in the opposite text field.
+3. A quantity **must** be entered even if the user wishes to select only 1, in order for the total to be shown.
+4. Press the **Calculate Total** button so that the total part cost is given to the user.

 #### 4.7 SPECIALIST REPAIR BOOKINGS (SPC PART 1) - Muhammad Ahmed

 In the specialist repair booking, the user is able to add, delete, modify specialist repair bookings for both parts